Friday, November 15, 2024

 Six other districts would be overaided if I included Military Impact Aid.

-Military Impact Aid is only $9.4 million and goes to six districts, but for a few, it's a substantial amount per student.
-For instance Cape May City gets $1.2 million in Military Impact aid for only 123 students, which is 9,756 per student.
-However, I do not consider this "excess aid" because Military Impact Aid is governed by a different law and has a different purpose.
+Military Impact Aid is only $9.4 million and goes to six districts, but it's a substantial amount per student.
+For instance Cape May City gets $1.2 million in Military Impact aid for only 123 students, which is $9,756 per student.
+However, I do not consider this "excess aid" because Military Impact Aid is governed by a different law (P.L.2021, c.283,) and has a different purpose.

-A few dozen districts would be overaided if I included Choice Aid in my calculations.
-For instance, Deal gets $2.3 million in Choice Aid compared to 159 resident students, a surplus of $14,821 per student.
+Over 100 districts would be overaided if I included Choice Aid in my calculations.
+At an extreme, Deal gets $2.3 million in Choice Aid for 159 resident students, a surplus of $14,821 per student.
 Hoboken would also be substantially overaided if I included its $2.9 million in Choice Aid.
-However, I've also elected not to include Choice Aid since Interdistrict Choice is governed by a separate state aid law and districts receiving it are doing something to earn it.
+However, I've also elected not to include Choice Aid since Interdistrict Choice is governed by a separate state aid law ( P.L.2010, c.65) and districts receiving it are doing something to merit that aid.

 Local Fair Share and Equalization Aid-eligibility